If not, what is the best place in the world to lie on the beach while this turmoil is going on around us?

 So to answer your question - can you live on a guest house on the beach for less than $20 USD a day?
 Probably not.
-However if you rented an apartment off the beach long-term and ate and shopped at the local markets - yes. almost 10 years ago
+However if you rented an apartment off the beach long-term and ate and shopped at the local markets - yes. over 11 years ago

 Miah Oren a travel writer for the Examiner (Dallas, Texas) has written her last 2 articles about beaches in Southeast Asia